 One problem was that after the coup of Dion (above), the native towns of Sicily and Italy were no longer checked.
-Timoleon and Agathocles had been able to restore order on Sicily, but in Italy, the natives were definitely on the rise.
-Capua and Naples, once proud Greek cities, had already been conquered, and the native people had started to imitate Greek political structures, built cities of their own, made military progress, and imitated Greek architecture.
+Timoleon and Agathocles had been able to restore order on Sicily, but in Italy, the natives were definitely on the rise, having started to imitate Greek political structures, having built cities of their own, having made military progress, and having started to imitate Greek architecture.
 (On Sicily too: Segesta, for example, boasted a Greek-style temple.)

 The Italian nations now had much in common with the Greeks and it is easy to overestimate the cultural consequences of their successful wars against the Greek cities of southern Italy.
 Still, the Greeks had an understandable fear of their northern neighbors and had already invited king Archidamus III of Sparta, king Alexander of Molossis and Timoleon to defend them.